(Pocket-lint) - In early 2019, Apple admitted what a lot of people had suspected for a while: AirPower, its long-awaiting charging mat, was dead.

-What was the Apple AirPower mat?
+What is the Apple AirPower mat?

 - Would have charged any Qi-compatible devices

-What happened to AirPower?
+What happened to AirPower version 1?

 Apple said in an emailed statement that AirPower just didn't meet its high standards: